 The Product Owner is responsible for managing the Product Backlog.
-The Product Owner can delegate certain tasks to the Developers but remains responsible.
-The Product Owner's tasks consist of:
+The Product Owner can delegate certain tasks to the Development Team but remains responsible.
+Product Owner's tasks consist of:

-- Determining and communicating about the Product Goal - Clearly describing Product Backlog items - Prioritizing items on the Product Backlog - Ensuring the Product Backlog is clear, transparent and understandable for everyone - Ensuring the Developers understand the Product Backlog items
+- Clearly describing Product Backlog items - Prioritizing items on the Product Backlog - Ensuring the Product Backlog is clear, transparent and understandable for everyone - Ensuring the Development Team understands the Product Backlog items